zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\backsimeq -\frac{ \psi_n'(x) }{ \xi_n'(x) }.
 $$

 In general, for isolated zeros, several intermediate states exist.
-In order to simplify the discussion, we shall not consider them here.
+For brevity, we shall not consider them here.

 Equation 18.14 can be expressed in a yet another way \[[17](#references) (ch 9.25)\].
 Let us define